 The Revd Canon Ian Bentley, interim vicar of St Peter Mancroft said: “The simplicity of this exhibition is very moving and we are honoured to have the installation in Norfolk during the centenary of Passchendaele to act as a focus for remembrance season.
 To mark the centenary of WW1 many parishes in Norfolk will have carried out research on the names on their war memorials.
 I encourage you all to visit, look for names in the book that you recognise and make sure that Norfolk stories from WW1 are recorded in this lasting memorial.”

 ‘Assembly’ will visit 15 significant sites during its journey and in 2018 the book and the chairs will be returned to Ypres and so we are very proud and excited that St Peter Mancroft forms part of this tour.

-The team planning this wonderful exhibition are also holding several events including:
+The team planning this wonderful exhibition are launching the exhibition with the following event: